ukparliament/search-prototype/README.md

 ## High level overview

-This application is the front end for a (Solr 9) search and has two main interfaces: the search page (search#index), which also displays search results, and the 'item' view (content_objects#show).
+This application is the front end for a (Solr 9) search and has two main interfaces: the search page (search#index), which also displays search results, and the 'item' view (content_type_objects#show).

 The intended route through the app is for a search to be performed, the results to be viewed, filtered and adjusted, then for a single result to be clicked on.
 This then takes the user to the item view, which displayed more detailed